jcmrva/ToApexClass/readme.md

 A standalone executable is not provided.

-If you have the .NET SDK (Core 3.1 or higher, preferably 5.0) installed, ToApexClass can be run from source by cloning this repository, then from root:
+If you have the .NET SDK installed, ToApexClass can be run from source by cloning this repository, then from root:

 `dotnet run -p .\src\ToApexClass\ -f net5.0 -- .\path\to\Class.cs`

-Otherwise, the .NET runtime (Core 3.1 or higher) is required.
+Otherwise, the .NET runtime (6.0 or higher) is required.

 `TODO tool install instructions pending Nuget publication`